 - Internal flights: For a one-way flight from Lukla to Kathmandu (and vice versa) you’ll pay approximately US$160 per person.
 You’ll also have to pay the flight fee for your guide, don’t worry though…this is half the price of your flight, approximately US$65.

-- Tips: Of course this is a tip, so technically you can pay whatever you like.
-But an average is around US$80.
+- Tips for guide: Of course this is a tip, so technically you can pay whatever you like.
+But an average is around US$80 total.
 You can pay more or you can pay less depending on what you feel is right.

 * Approximate exchange rates (exchange rate can vary from day to day):